Words Jim Meyers, photos by Jim Meyers and Ty Brookhart

 - 1 12 oz can black beans (drained)

 Heat olive oil and sauté peppers and onions.
 Add white rice and sauté for 2 min.
 Add all remaining seasonings and mix well.
 Then add water, crushed tomatoes, black beans and bring to boil.
-Cover and reduce heat to low.
-Simmer until rice is tender and excess liquid absorbed.
+Cover and reduce heat to a low simmer until rice is tender and excess liquid absorbed.

 For backcountry travel: